EpicOrange/riichi_advanced/README.md

 ## Acknowledgments

+The basic [tileset](documentation/tiles.md) used in this game is taken [from this repository](https://github.com/FluffyStuff/riichi-mahjong-tiles).
+Thank you to @FluffyStuff!

-Special thanks to the following sites for offering English-based rulesets:
+In addition, special thanks to the following sites for offering English-based rulesets:

 - [Mahjong Pros](https://mahjongpros.com/)
 - [Sloperama](https://www.sloperama.com/mahjongg/index.html)